 The importance of surrounding yourself with the right people

 We’ve all heard about the importance of surrounding yourself with the ‘right’ people before.
 But what does that actually mean?

-Most of the time its been the people around me who’ve kept me going when I want to quit or give up on something.
+Most of the time its been the people around us who’ve kept us going when we want to quit or give up on something.
+An idea, a dream, a goal.
 Have those people around you – the ones who relate to you as a BIGGER human being.
 The ones who are around to celebrate AND stick around when s*** hits the fan.
 So how do you identify the people you want to be around?